Variable projection methods for approximate (greatest) common divisor computations: Numerical examples

-where each $\varepsilon_{j,k}$ is a single realization of the Gaussian zero-mean random vector with the covariance matrix $10^{-4} I$.
+where each $\varepsilon_{j,k}$ is a realization of the Gaussian zero-mean i.i.d. random vector with standard deviation $10^{-4}$.
+We average the results over $20$ realizations of noise.

 We consider the test polynomials for $k = \{1,\ldots,8\}$, thus the degrees of the polynomials range between $50$ and $400$.
-We compare two methods: ``IM$_{\hat h}$'' (Section~\ref{sec:varpro_h}) and ``GN'' (the Gauss-Newton method from \citep{Bini.Boito10-fast}, without line search).
-We limit the number of iterations to $1$ in order to measure the time needed per iteration.
+We compare two methods: ``VP$_{ h}$'' and ``FASTGCD''.
 All the methods are started from the same initial approximation.

-In Fig.~\ref{fig:speed}, the time needed to perform $1$ iteration of the local optimization procedure is plotted versus $k$.
+As shown in Tables~\ref{tab:res_ex2} and~\ref{tab:iters_ex2}, the method ``VP$_{ h}$'' achieves better approximation error with similar number of iterations.
+For measuring speed, we limit the number of iterations to $1$ in ``VP$_{ h}$'' and call directly function {\tt c\_iterfast} (one iteration of ``FASTGCD'').
+In Fig.~\ref{fig:speed2}, the time is plotted versus~$n$.